 Is your debt controlling you?
 Credit counseling might help you get out of your financial funk, whether you’re mired in debt from medical bills, major home repairs or student loans.
 Credit counselors, who work at organizations that offer credit counseling services, review your financial situation by analyzing your household budget, credit reports and consumer debt in order to improve your financial situation.

-About one in four U.S. adults, which correlates to over 56 million Americans, indicated they would reach out to a professional non-profit credit counseling agency for help, according to the 2019 financial literacy survey by the National Foundation for Credit Counseling (NFCC).
+About one in four U.S. adults indicated they would reach out to a professional nonprofit credit counseling agency for help, according to the 2020 financial literacy survey by the National Foundation for Credit Counseling (NFCC).

-Though you can approach a credit counselor for suggestions about budgeting, debt issues are generally the main reason consumers contact a credit counselor.
-Specifically, individuals who usually have about $10,000 to $15,000 in credit card debt on multiple cards, according to U.S. News and World Report.
+Debt issues are generally the main reason consumers contact a credit counselor — specifically individuals who usually have about $10,000 to $15,000 in credit card debt on multiple cards, according to U.S. News and World Report.

 Organizations that offer credit counseling